SharePoint/sp-dev-docs/docs/schema/listformbody-element-deploymentmanifestspwebpart.md

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represents the body of a Windows SharePoint Services 3.0 list form in a Web Part.
+Represents the body of a Windows SharePoint Services 3.0 list form in a web part.

 ## Definition